jquery-validation/jquery-validation/README.md

 3. Indicate what browsers the issue can be reproduced in. **Note: IE Compatibilty modes issues will not be addressed.**
 4. What version of the plug-in is the issue reproducible in.
 Is it reproducible after updating to the latest version.

+Documentation issues are also tracked at the [jQuery Validation](https://github.com/jzaefferer/jquery-validation/issues) issue tracker.
+Pull Requests to improve the docs are welcome at the [jQuery Validation docs](https://github.com/jzaefferer/validation-content) repository, though.

 ## Contributing

 See the [Contributing Guide](CONTRIBUTING.md)